penk/mkxpud/README.markdown

         ./tools/mkxpud test

 This will create an iso9669 image at `deploy/default.iso`.
+For step-by-step tutorial, please read [Wiki](http://wiki.github.com/penk/mkxpud/) for more instructions.

 Usage:
 ------